Foreign Influence

 • Jefferson's Travel Policy

-• Contact your assigned Grant Administrator for the University Prior Approval System (UPAS).
-Depending on the nature of travel, Jefferson’s Export Control Officer may contact you to review compliance requirements prior to travel.
+• Travel Registry & UPAS: Register upcoming sponsored international travel in Jefferson’s Travel Registry and contact your assigned Grant Administrator for the University Prior Approval System (UPAS).
+Jefferson’s Export Control Officer will review all international travel to review compliance requirements prior to travel.
+The Travel Registry can be accessed on the International Travel SharePoint.

 Prohibition on Participation in Malign Foreign Talent Recruitment Programs